-Owned and run by tour guide Veng and his family, Hilary’s is tucked away behind a high white wall and has a home-style vibe despite the spic and span feel; a lot of love goes into keeping it in its very pristine condition.
+Creating an air of seclusion and getting away from it all, Hilary’s is tucked away behind a high white wall and has a home-style vibe despite the spic and span feel.
 The decor has a local emphasis, with for instance ornate wooden lounges in the lobby, silk curtains with lace netting — which you almost never see in Cambodia — and tablecloths.
-Everywhere you look rich Cambodian fabrics adding a sumptuous touch to otherwise streamlined rooms.
-If you’d like to support a local operation, you could do far worse than spend your dollars here — and the service is excellent.
+Everywhere you look rich Cambodian fabrics add a sumptuous touch to otherwise streamlined rooms.

-Amenities in the room are solid and generous for the pricepoint, including tea and coffee-making equipment, hair dryers, LCD teles and DVD players, robes, tubs and minibars.
-Free WiFi is available throughout.
+Amenities in the rooms are solid and generous for the pricepoint, including tea and coffee-making equipment, hair dryers, LCD teles and DVD players, robes, tubs and minibars.

-The on-site restaurant looks a bit dry, and offers an array of standard guesthouse fare, both local and Western, such as lok lak, fish amok, fish and chips, burgers, steaks and pastas, though if you want to head out you’re a short hop from the Wat Lanka area, the Independence Monument and the fast-growing Tonle Bassac district.
+The on-site restaurant looks a bit dry, and offers an array of standard guesthouse fare, both local and Western, such as lok lak, fish amok, fish and chips, burgers, steaks and pastas, though if you want to head out you’re a short hop from the Wat Lanka area, the Independence Monument and the vibrant Tonle Bassac district.
 On the other side of the road, Nataraj Yoga offers some excellent yoga classes if you want to really amp the relaxed vibe.

 If you’re after something a bit funkier in the same price range, Sangkum rocks a 1960s look and has comparable rates over the other side of town near Le Royal, while nearby Willow offers slightly more expensive rooms with more of a traveller vibe in its lounge area.